survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

       main.8406.js
 ```

 If you want to enforce a strict limit in a CI environment, set `hints` to `error`.
-Doing this will fail the build in case a limit is reached and force the developers either go below the limit or raise a discussion about good limits.
+Doing this will fail the build in case it is reached and force the developers either go below the limit or raise a discussion about good limits.

 {pagebreak}

 ## Dependency analysis

-It's possible to analyze bundle dependencies in a graphical manner and many tools exist for this purpose.
+It's possible to analyze bundle dependencies in a graphical manner, and many tools exist for this purpose.

 ### The Official analyse tool